-Paul Hawkes, 58, private investigator, London.
+Paul Hawkes, 58, forensic investigator

 How did you know about MKP?

 It was in the early days, from a good friend.
 He said it was something I might like, he knew I hadn’t had the best of relationships with my old dad and I trusted his opinion.
 I did the NWTA weekend in 1995 and have been involved ever since.
-I am now a co-leader and also facilitate the Primary Integration trainings, which support men integrate their experience after the initial weekend with their changes.
+I am now a co-leader and also facilitate Primary Integration trainings, which support men literally to integrate their experience after the initial weekend with their changes.
 I’ve led over 120 of them.

 What life stage were you at when you did it?